CygnusNetworks/check_sub10/README.md

 ## Fastback E/V Band Devices Nagios Check

 This Nagios/Icinga Check provides the ability to query Fastback E and V-Band devices (former Sub10 Liberator E1000e or V1000) for status and parameters.
 It will output performance data to monitor reception quality and errors for tools like pnp4nagios.
 A event handler script for Rebooting a device is also provided.
 Implementation is in Python.
-You will need Python libraries pnp4nagios and pysnmp as dependencies.
+You will need Python libraries nagiosplugin and pysnmp as dependencies.

 You need to enable the SNMP Agent on the Sub10 device and set a SNMP Read community.
 For using the reboot script, you need to also set the SNMP write community.